vishnunairjanardhan/democms/src/content/posts/sales-promotion.md

 <h2 id="Sales-Promotion-Strategies">Sales Promotion Strategies</h2>

-To get the most out of sales promotions, it’s essential to plan strategically.
+To get the most out of sales promotion, it’s essential to plan strategically.
 Here are some ways to enhance the effectiveness of promotions:
 <ol>
 <li>
 <h3>Define Clear Objectives</h3>